 “How well?
 Not so well,” says Durand, “That's why this program exists, to help companies think these issues through.
 Some of them have ‘shadow boards’ – the next generation of future leaders – dealing with the same issues as the board, but offering very different solutions.
 Others just create ad hoc groups, project groups on certain issues that are transversal.”
-What is certain is that merely leaving social business issues to an isolated CSR director in a division belonging to the finance department and largely just responsible for investor relationships is no longer enough.
+What is certain is that merely leaving social business issues to an isolated CSR director, in a division dealing with investor relationship, is no longer enough.

 As Bitouzet puts it, “It's no longer just the concern of the CSR team; it's a top leadership concern.
 Our objective here with the program is to encourage senior leaders to think ‘I must absolutely work on what is going to be my future, the future of my company, with what trends, with what global understanding’ and get them to ask ‘how do I push all my functions and all my teams towards the goals that I'm going to design with them?’"

-Companies are making considerable efforts to face the challenge of social business and to meet the core aim of the SnO: ‘to build a socially oriented mentality for business leaders – environmentally and socially as well as financially’.
+Companies are making considerable efforts to face the challenge of positive impact to meet the core aim of S&O: ‘to build a environmentally, socially as well as financially oriented mentality for business leaders’.
 However, the transition is difficult, particularly for listed companies, where the power lies in the hands of the CFO, when the CEO himself or herself often comes from a finance background, and when investor relationships can trump other priorities.

 “This is not an easy path to travel,” says Bitouzet, “but as soon as you're able to prove that there is value created by what you're doing, it works much better.
 The choice of what you're going to do first and how to build the right pilot unit or experience, showing that it's adding value and earning back money, makes the transition happen much quicker.”

 Corporate reporting and how reports are presented becomes very important in this.
 “It becomes fundamental these days,” says Bitouzet.
-Reports that communicate not just financial data but how an organization's strategy, governance, performance and prospects lead to the creation of value over the short, medium and long term, and how they affect wider society can not only communicate to external stakeholders but can be used inside of the company to manage strategy implementation.
+Reports should communicate not just financial data but how an organization's strategy, governance, performance and prospects lead to the creation of value over the short, medium and long term, and how they affect wider society.
+Rather than just being used to communicate to investors, these integrated reports can be used inside of the company to monitor strategy implementation and externally to communicate to wider society.
 “It's a way to prioritise and to make sure that you're going to address the right issues, not only for the company, but also for the global stakeholders in your ecosystem,” she says.

 The Leadership 2030 program will open with a first week in London, where it will leverage the expertise of the LSE Management department, to examine the social, technological and economic trends that will continue to emerge and shape what the future may look like.
 A second week will follow at HEC in Paris, with faculty from its Centre for Society and Organizations (S&O) providing guidelines on how participants can contribute to the creation of a more sustainable world.
 Instruction will combine traditional seminars with workshops, case studies, and site visits with participants invited to address their own personal and professional challenges through peer sharing.